18F/handbook/CONTRIBUTING.md

 ## Content and accessibility

 The handbook follows the [18F content guide](https://content-guide.18f.gov), and all content should follow web accessibility best practices.
-Remember to use [descriptive link text](https://content-guide.18f.gov/urls-and-filenames/#link-text) and avoid "click here" links.
+Remember to use [descriptive link text](https://content-guide.18f.gov/urls-and-filenames/#link-text).

 ## Public domain